antosubash/blog/src/_posts/microk8s/setup-nginx-and-cert-manager-in-micro-k8s.md

 ## Introduction

-In this post we will see how to setup nginx reverse proxy and cert-manager in microk8s
+In this post we will see how to setup nginx reverse proxy and cert-manager in microk8s.
+We will use the nginx ingress controller to create a reverse proxy for our applications.
+We will also use cert-manager to create and manage SSL certificates for our applications.

 ## Parts